kensamaa/ocr/README.md

 # ocr
+<h4>a mini programe that use the technologie  " optical character recognition "  using c#</h4>

-u must install tesseractso that this project could work
+u must install tesseract so that this project could work

 for more information: